 Why Compass Rose?

-Compass Rose Academy is a Christian organization committed to enriching the lives of children and families through emotional healing, personal development and spiritual growth.
+Compass Rose Academy is a clinically sophisticated Christian organization committed to enriching the lives of children and families through emotional healing, personal development, and spiritual growth.

 Located in the Midwest, Compass Rose is designed to help teenage girls ages 14-18 and their families succeed at home and in life through both prevention services and a residential treatment center for troubled teen girls.

-The residential treatment center works to intensively redirect, rebuild and restore young women who are suffering from problems with school, home or family.
+The residential treatment center works through our innovative Christian + Clinical approach to intensively redirect, rebuild, and restore young women who are suffering from problems with school, home, or family.

 Compass Rose Academy understands the importance of a healthy family.
 We provide services that help equip teen girls and their families with the resources and experiences they need to build emotional strength and improve family functioning.
 Through safe, structured and unified programs rooted in God’s grace, families are challenged to work together to pursue more fulfilling, compassionate and respectful lifestyles.